windvalley/gossh/README.md

   `Password File`: file that holds the `password` of login user, and it has lower priority than method `Password`.
   Auto detected the supported authentication methods, and if no legal authentication methods detected, it will prompt user to enter password of login user(Default `$USER`).

-- Two ways to provide the target hosts:
+- Provide the target hosts by:
-  Hosts/patterns as positional arguments separated by space.
+  Hosts/host-patterns/host-group-names as positional arguments separated by space.
-  Hosts file specified by flag `-H/--hosts.file` or from configuration file.
+  Inventory file specified by flag `-H/--hosts.inventory` or from configuration file.

-  Both ways can be used at the same time.
+- Expand host patterns that from positional arguments or a inventory file to host list.

-- Expand host patterns that from commandline arguments or a hosts file to host list, and deduplicate the host list.
   Supported host patterns e.g.:

   ```text
   10.16.0.[1-10]